What is Catheterization?

 Create a sterile environment.

-Insertion supplies can help make the procedure as sterile as possible and help to prevent infections.
-Insertion supplies typically include sterile gloves, benzalkonium chloride (BZK) wipes, collection bag, and underpad.
+Insertion supplies can help make the catheterization procedure as sterile as possible and may help prevent infections.
+Insertion supplies typically include sterile gloves, benzalkonium chloride (BZK) wipes, a collection bag, and an underpad.

-If you need help learning the catheterization procedure or want to learn more about different types of catheters, contact us today and one of our catheter specialists will be happy to help.
+If you need more help learning the catheterization procedure or want to find out more about different types of catheters, our Catheter Specialists are more than happy to assist you.
+Contact us today!

 Disclaimer: Please note that this is intended to provide a general understanding of self-catheterization.
 It should not be used in place of a visit, call, or consultation with a physician or other healthcare provider.